-The \$2,406,486 of LCTOP funds will be used to cover the program costs for a minimum of two-year period or up to three years depending on ticket distribution rates.
+The LCTOP funds will be used to cover the program costs for several years depending on ticket distribution rates.

 3.2.12 Metrolink Projected Ridership Growth

 Due to COVID-19 impacts, Metrolink ridership projections are based on a moderate growth pattern.
 During the pandemic, Metrolink also analyzed customer survey findings to develop strategies and priorities to regain riders.
 Since public health orders have been lifted and with more people anticipated to return to work, ridership increases are highly likely.
 Current projections indicate it may take several years to fully recover to previous ridership levels.